Hawaii Five-O Theme: The Ventures' version

+There is conflicting information about which parts were recorded by the band members.
+AFM union contracts show that members of The Wrecking Crew, a group of prominent session musicians in Los Angeles, participated in an initial recording session in April 1968.
+The general consensus from recollections of those at the session is that the Ventures were present alongside Wrecking Crew players and an orchestra during the initial session, with Ventures lead guitarist Nokie Edwards learning the lead part from Wrecking Crew guitarist Tommy Tedesco (who came in for further, unspecified work on the track in August 1968, while the band was touring in Japan).

 Other versions

 Although the theme is most widely known as an instrumental, it has been released with at least two similar but different sets of lyrics.
 The first, "You Can Come with Me" by Don Ho, opens with an instrumental in the familiar tempo, then settles into a ballad style for the sung portion.
 The second, by Sammy Davis Jr., titled "You Can Count on Me (Theme from Hawaii Five-O)", maintains the driving style of the original instrumental throughout.
-Another version composed by Brian Tyler was used in the 2010 version of Hawaii Five-O.
+Another version composed by Brian Tyler was used in the 2010 version of Hawaii Five-0.

 Copyright lawsuit

 In March 2015, Stevens' adult children, Lisa Stevens Brown and Mark Stevens, sued CBS in the U.S. District Court for the Central District of California for copyright infringement stemming from the re-use of the music in the 2010 series.
 The suit alleged that when Stevens died in 1991, the right to renew the copyright in the work had reverted to the Stevens estate (initially to Stevens' widow, Annie Stevens, and upon her death in 2014, to their two children).
 According to the suit, when CBS in 1997 filed a registration of renewal with the U.S. Copyright Office, it had no right to do so, and CBS's further uses of the work after the 1991 reversion were infringing.

 CBS did not respond to the suit despite multiple stipulations to extend time to file an answer.
 After the Stevens children did not follow up with a request for default judgment, the court in November 2015 issued an order to show cause why the suit should not be dismissed for lack of prosecution.
 On November 20, the plaintiffs filed a notice of voluntary dismissal with prejudice, dropping the case.